reactabular/reactabular/CONTRIBUTING.md

 Now edit `./docs`.

 There's also a TDD mode for testing.
-Run it through `npm run tdd` and develop while it's running.
+Run it through `npm run test:tdd` and develop while it's running.